 Hubs, Switches and routers, what the hell are they?
 Have you ever wondered what the differences are among these boxes?
 Some technicians have a tendency to use the terms hubs, switches and routers interchangeably.
 Actually, though they have a skilled experience to operate them, they still can not tell the real differences between them and are looking at only one box.
-Don’t worry, today, let’s learn the differences between hubs, switches and routers together.
+Don’t worry, today, let’s learn the knowledge of hub vs switch vs router together in this blog.

 Hub is commonly used to connect segments of a LAN (Local Area Network).
 A hub contains multiple ports.
 When a packet arrives at one port, it is copied to the other ports so that all segments of the LAN can see all packets.
 Hub acts as a common connection point for devices in a network.